 Mental health and wellbeing

-- Assessment of whether you require practical adjustment’s made to your teaching, coursework hand-in times or exams to try and reduce the impact that your mental health condition has on your studies at university.
+- Assessment of whether practical adjustment’s could be made to teaching, coursework hand-in times or exams, to try and reduce the impact that a mental health condition has on the your studies at university.

-- Support when discussing your needs to your teaching staff if you require this.
+- Support when discussing needs to teaching staff should this be required.

 - Practical goal setting and suggestions of how to address certain issues you may be experiencing.

 - Support accessing local statutory services such as the NHS.